GreenHair/my-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## TODO
+1. conversion entity-dto and back with generics od wrapper
+1. date-string conversion
+1. restore subscriptionafter 401
+1. separation dumb-smart components
+    1. Dashboard
+    1. Invoice
+1. conversion boolean to number on client or server or orm?